Thomas Moran, The Mountain of the Holy Cross, 1875 7’x5′ Oil

 The Mountain of the Holy Cross began as a myth and became a rumor.
 Then it became a report, a photograph, and a painting.
 In time it became a destination for pilgrims and tourists.
 Shortly after that, it ceased to exist…

-In the beginning, Americans who heard of, traveled to, and documented the Mountain of the Holy Cross believed in omens, signs, and symbols.
-By the time the sign collapsed and disappeared, those beliefs too were eroded but not lost.
+In the beginning, Americans who had heard of, traveled to, and documented the Mountain of the Holy Cross believed in omens, signs, and symbols.
+By the time the sign collapsed and disappeared, those beliefs were also eroded although not lost.
 We still have the expedition records, the memoirs, the photographs, and the paintings and can sense, distantly, what our ancestors felt when first glimpsing this strange vision that could only be seen from the east covering a mountainside in the far west.

 Although it was a persistent whisper from the mountain men and others who had pushed deep into the Rockies, the Mountain of the Holy Cross was first written about by Samuel Bowles in his 1869 book, The Switzerland of America.
 He saw the mountain from Gray’s Peak at a distance of about 40 miles: